What is MEV? Maximal Extractable Value explained

 Whether fair or unfair, the MEV industry has been growing.

-what is MEV MEV has been extremely profitable, with MEV revenue growing year by year.
-However, with the polarizing nature of MEV, certain industries have also sprung up to bring light to MEV.
-Flashbots is a research and development organization formed to mitigate the negative consequences of when MEV occurs.
-Their focus is to bring light to MEV opportunities and enable a sustainable MEV ecosystem.
+Flashbots is a research and development organization formed to mitigate the negative consequences of MEV occurring.
+Their focus is to highlight MEV opportunities and enable a sustainable MEV ecosystem.

 Is MEV Good or Bad?